 - Preparedness.
-Ensure the City is adequately prepared for emergencies through setting aside funds ahead of time. - Confirm.
-Approve Mayoral appointments to the Emergency Preparedness Council. - Cooperation.
+Ensure the City is adequately prepared for emergencies through setting aside funds ahead of time during the biennial budget process. - Confirm.
+Give advice and consent to the Mayor on new appointments to the Emergency Preparedness Council. - Cooperation.
 Work with the Mayor to address the emergency. - Collaboration.
 Approve mutual aid agreements. - Declarations.
-Adopt a Declaration of Emergency by resolution or by ordinance, as deemed necessary by the body for the protection of the public health, public safety, public property, public peace, and the public environment by majority vote. - Ratification.
-Ratify any emergency proclamation, rules or regulations issued by the Mayor or Emergency Preparedness Director within two weeks by resolution or ordinance, and every month thereafter, for any extended emergency incident. - Emergency Expenditures.
-Council may permit emergency expenditures to exceed budgeted amounts by adopting ordinances stating the facts justifying the emergency passed by a majority plus one of the entire Council. - Emergency Reserves.
+Adopt a Declaration of Emergency by resolution or by ordinance, as deemed necessary by the body for the protection of the public health, public safety, public property, public peace, and the public environment.
+Emergency declarations by Council shall take effect and be in full force immediately upon adoption and shall be time bound. - Leadership.
+Provide visible leadership to the community. - Ratification.
+Promptly approve, after their issuance, rules and regulations that are reasonably related to the protection of life and property, which is affected by an incident.
+Such rules and regulations having been made and issued by the Emergency Preparedness Director. - Emergency Expenditures.
+Appropriate funds to provide emergency preparedness programs and mitigation activities within the City.
+Council may permit emergency expenditures to exceed budgeted amounts by adopting ordinances stating the facts justifying the emergency passed by a majority plus one of the entire Council.

+- Emergency Reserves.
 Council may authorize emergency expenditures from any funds designated as emergency reserves by adopting ordinances stating the facts justifying the emergency passed by a majority vote of the entire Council. - Notice Waived.
-Budget amendment ordinances to address certain emergencies may optionally have no notice or public hearing.

-- Procedures Waived.
-Waive or delegate authority for waiving competitive bidding requirements by establishing an emergency within two weeks following award of the contract. - Oversight.
+Budget amendment ordinances to address certain emergencies may optionally have no notice or public hearing. - Procedures Waived.
+If necessary, Mayor or designee will declare an emergency and waive competitive bidding and award all necessary contracts for purchases and public works construction pursuant to RCW 39.04.280.
+Should competitive bidding be waived under this section, the Council or its designee must make a written finding of emergency within two weeks after the contract is awarded. - Oversight.
 Approve and adopt the Comprehensive Emergency Management Plan (CEMP).